Eisa01/mpv-scripts/README.md

 		- Useful for cases when you opened another video by accident and you want to get back to the last video
 ### SmartHistory Compatibility
  - **SmartHistory is currently for Windows only**
-	 - To create the log file, the method was inspired by a deleted author from a reddit post.
-Special thanks for his work.
 ### SmartHistory To-Do List
  - Support more platforms
  - Can't think of anything else, have an idea... let me know ;)